 - research guides and tutorials on the library website.

 Our librarians can collaborate with faculty to custom-tailor library instruction to meet the needs of their classes.
-Contact your department's liaison librarian to discuss how we can be of assistance.
+Contact your department's subject librarian to discuss how we can be of assistance.